Eklund2012/chess-puzzles/README.md

 # ♟️ Chess Puzzle Game

-A fun and educational chess puzzle game where you can challenge yourself or others with various puzzles.
+Fun and educational chess puzzle game.
 Includes customizable themes, adjustable AI difficulty levels, and multiple gameplay modes.

 # Why I created this

-Most popular chess apps lock their puzzle features behind paywalls, making it harder for people to access quality chess training tools.
-I built this game to offer free and open access to engaging chess puzzles for anyone who wants to improve their skills—no subscriptions, no ads.
+Most popular chess apps lock their puzzle features behind paywalls.
+I built this game to offer free and open access to chess puzzles for anyone who wants to improve their skills—no subscriptions, no ads.

 ## Installation